Evidence-Decision-Feedback: Theory-Driven Adaptive Scaffolding for LLM Agents: Copa

-The \textbf{DialogueAgent} is the central orchestrator, integrating the \emph{Decision} (green) and \emph{Feedback} (purple) modules.
+The \textbf{DialogueAgent} is the central orchestrator that integrates the Decision (green) and Feedback (purple) modules.
 These modules must operate synchronously, so housing them within a single agent minimizes latency, enabling asynchronous reasoning via the Evidence agents without interrupting conversational flow.
 Upon receiving a student query, the DialogueAgent identifies the students' \emph{dialogue state} (e.g., \texttt{DEMONSTRATES\_UNDERSTANDING}, where students verbalize conceptual knowledge to Copa).
-The agent then synthesizes the dialogue state and learner model to determine pedagogical intent and generate a \emph{dialogue policy}, e.g., \texttt{PROBE\_UNDERSTANDING} (i.e., students want a direct solution or demonstrate a misconception, prompting Copa to first probe their knowledge), \texttt{SUGGEST\_ACTION} (i.e., take a concrete action in C2STEM), or \texttt{PUSH\_LIMIT} (i.e., push students to extend and deepen their understanding).
+The agent then synthesizes the dialogue state and learner model to determine pedagogical intent via a \emph{dialogue policy}, e.g., \texttt{PROBE\_UNDERSTANDING} (i.e., students want a direct solution or demonstrate a misconception, prompting Copa to first probe their knowledge), \texttt{SUGGEST\_ACTION} (i.e., take a concrete action in C2STEM), or \texttt{PUSH\_LIMIT} (i.e., push students to extend and deepen their understanding).
 This policy is then used by the DialogueAgent to generate a \emph{talk move}, i.e., a response to students.

-We evaluated LLMs from the Gemini, Claude, and GPT families and selected GPT for optimal performance.
-Asynchronous Evidence agents use the high-reasoning capabilities of \emph{GPT-5}, while the synchronous DialogueAgent employs \emph{GPT-5-Chat} to support low-latency interaction.
-Prompts were developed using a human-in-the-loop procedure from prior work, \emph{CoTAL} \cite{cohn2025cotal}, which combines CoT prompting with iterative refinement (active learning) to link student input data to teacher and researcher instructions.
+We evaluated LLMs from the Gemini, Claude, and GPT families and selected GPT-5 for optimal performance.
+Prompts were developed using Chain-of-Thought Prompting + Active Learning (CoTAL)~\cite{cohn2025cotal}, a human-in-the-loop prompt engineering procedure from prior work that uses chain-of-thought (CoT) reasoning, targeted few-shot exemplars, and iterative prompt refinement to link student input data to teacher and researcher instructions.
 Prompts were refined across four hour-long sessions with 10-15 researchers, who interacted with Copa using C2STEM and provided feedback that informed subsequent revisions.